xerosagas/DS4Windows/doc/moonlight_support.md

 which should be sufficient for most users.

 #### Technicalities
-When a new controller is detected, its checked for being virtual.
+When a new controller is detected, it's checked for being virtual.
 Normally, if it's detected that it's a virtual device, it simply wouldn't be added to the controllers list.
 However, this behaviour makes the detection of the Moonlight virtual controller impossible.
 To counteract this, this support mode makes all devices with a matching Vendor and Product ID skip the check.